Milo123459/with_lock/README.md

 That code would log `5` twice.
 This is an example of how it can prevent deadlocks.

-## No code changes
+## Minimal code changes

-For the people that want little to no code changes, `with_lock` exposes a custom Mutex type.
+For the people that want little to no code changes, `with_lock` exposes a custom MutexCell type.

 Code that would produce deadlocks would look like this: